arrow

 AI Scribe: Lightweight, Scalable Voice Scribing for Everyday Clinics

 AI Scribe is a lightweight, cost-effective voice AI platform designed to make ambient documentation accessible to small practices.
+For many independent clinics, this feels like having a medical voice assistant that quietly builds accurate notes in the background while the clinician focuses on the patient.

 Top Features: